ArctosDB/documentation-wiki/_documentation/taxonomy.markdown

 display_name=`NULL` or `NULL`="Sorex cinereus") will be ignored (that is, deleted at save).

+## Deleting

+Taxon names should be deleted only when they are identified as "not taxonomy."
+The [overview section of this document](http://handbook.arctosdb.org/documentation/taxonomy.html#overview) describes the scope of
+"taxonomy."
+Generally, names which pass "The Google Test" (_e. g._, those which are in use outside of Arctos) should not be deleted.
+To perform "The Google Test," search for the name in double-quotes; if no results, ore results only referencing Arctos, are found, it is probably safe to delete the name.
+Results which include only sources which draw from Arctos (such as GBIF) should be carefully scritinized to determine if the results are in fact an indirect reflection of Arctos data.

+_Do not_ delete names which are not "current" or "accepted," or those which you do not agree with, or won't use for some particular use case.
+Delete only names which do not meet the Arctos definition of "taxonomy."

 ## Classification terms

  are ordered taxonomic data (drag rows to